ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

 To edit an existing appointment:

+    1. Navigate to Edit Appointment page.
-    1. Click on the "Edit" button next to the appointment you want to edit.
+    2. Click on the "Edit" button next to the appointment you want to edit.
-    2. Modify the details as needed.
+    3. Modify the details as needed.
-    3. Click the "Save Changes" button to apply the changes.
+    4. Click the "Save Changes" button to apply the changes.

     Developers Note - edit one appointment at a time and press 'Save Changes' button to save the data.